Echomo-Xinyu/Summer-Research-Project-2022/CS224N/Notes/Week2_Notes.md

 Token embeddings are word pieces.
 Learned segmented embedding represents each sentence and positional embedding is as for other transformer architectures.

 Multi-sentence Natural Language Inference: determine relations between hypothesis and premise.

+## Lecture14: Transformers and Self-Attention

+Attention -> self attention -> multi-head attention

+tensor2tensor + sockeye + etc

+Residual: carry positional information to higher laters, among other information.

+*The whole lecture content appears to be rather superficial to me.
+It is fairly hard to grasp the concept without really understanding the concepts.
+So I will rewatch this lecture and update this section of notes again when I feel more confident in this area.*